dstackai/dstack/docs/docs/concepts/fleets.md

         The user should have `sudo` access.

     ??? info "Environment variables"
-        For on-prem fleets, it's possible to pre-configure environment variables.
+        For SSH fleets, it's possible to pre-configure environment variables.
         These variables will be used when installing the `dstack-shim` service on hosts and running containers.